 It’s not exactly clear on their website… but when you start digging into the Shopper’s Voice reviews you find out that the best you can hope for are some coupons and maybe a product sample.
 You might also become the target of a check cashing scam…

-Please note, I am not affiliated with Shopper’s Voice.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are only opinions.
+Please note, I am not a member or an affiliate for Shopper's Voice.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is Shopper’s Voice?